 - Evaluate the trapezius: Grab onto your trapezius between your neck and shoulder joint and give it a squeeze.
 Tenderness here may be indicative of an AC joint dysfunction.
 Also, it gives you a starting point to know how things have changed afterwards.

 - Find your collar bone and trace it outward until you feel the end of it.
 There may be a divot there or a bump.
 That is your AC joint.
-Another way of finding it, is simply to place your hand on top of your shoulder and look for a bump.
+Another way of

 - Grip your collarbone as close to the AC joint as possible and with your thumb and index finger and slowly wiggle it back and forth.
 You may notice that at first it is not tender, but as you do this an underlying tenderness will show up.
 Do this once a day until you feel that the bump can move a little more freely.